firecat53/dockerfiles/deluge/README.md

 # Deluge

 Simple deluge container.
 Installs latest source version available from the Deluge website.
-Designed to be run using the network stack from an OpenVPN container.
+Designed to be run using the network stack from a VPN container.
 Also contains p7zip and unrar for the extractor plugin.

 #### Defaults: